 The ‘unreasonable or impracticable’ language is drawn from the Privacy Act 1988 – it is about objectively considering what is reasonable and viable given the circumstances of the project.

 If the data custodian decides to seek consent, the standard of consent is the same as applies under the Privacy Act 1988.

-The DAT Bill will operate alongside existing requirements for the collection, storage, integration and management of data, including the:
+The DATA Scheme operates alongside existing requirements for the collection, storage, integration and management of data, including the: